nyu-cs-cy-6533-fall-2021/assignment-1-images-yz8338/README.md

 }
 ```

+As for reading image, we use constructor MyImageClass(const char* filename).
 When we read in a image, the constructor will first get a line to store the imageType.
-Then, it store ASCII and binary format file differently.
-For the ASCII format, just reading all integers (ignore comments) and store them in data vector.
+Then, it store ASCII and binary format file differently according to imageType.
+For the ASCII format, it just reading all integers (ignore comments) and store them in data vector.
 For the binary format, it allocates a buffer and use read(buffer, size) to read the pixel values.

 As for saving image, the *save* method will first specify the image format by imageType.
 If the image is in p2 or p3 format, output all integers in data vector to the output file.
 Otherwise, use *write* function to output *data* as binary.